tradingstrategy-ai/docs/source/glossary.rst

     Visual Studio Code

         Visual Studio Code (VS Code) is a source-code editor made by Microsoft for Windows, Linux and macOS. .
-VS Code is free and optimized for building and debugging modern web and cloud applications.
+VS Code is free and optimised for building and debugging modern web and cloud applications.
 It comes with features such as code editing, debugging, integrated Git control, syntax highlighting, intelligent code completion, snippets, and more.
 Visual Studio Code is excellent for editing Jupyter notebooks.

         `Read more <https://code.visualstudio.com/>`__